sharplispers/cl-string-match/README.md

 * Prefix trie
 * Suffix tree

+Utilities:

+* Testing whether a string has the given suffix or prefix (starts with or ends with the pattern)

-Some algorithms (Brute-force, Boyer-Moore-Horspool) have parametric implementations making it possible to declare specific implementations for application-specific custom data types and data structures.
+Some algorithms (Brute-force, Boyer-Moore-Horspool) have parametric implementations (code templates) making it possible to declare specific implementations for application-specific custom data types and data structures.

 This library is routinely tested on Steel Bank CL, Clozure CL, Embeddable CL and Armed Bear CL.
 Chances are really high that it will work on other platforms without a flaw.